KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

-Padding between window/page edges and all other UI elements                           | `largeSpacing` Corner radius for rounded UI elements                                                 | `cornerRadius` Fixed-size UI elements, including default and minimum window sizes                    | `gridUnit` multiplied as needed Size of icons paired with labels (e.g. in menu items, toolbar buttons, or list items) | `IconSizes.sizeForLabels`
+Padding between window/page edges and all other UI elements                           | `largeSpacing` Corner radius for rounded UI elements                                                 | `cornerRadius` Fixed-size UI elements, including default and minimum window sizes                    | `gridUnit` multiplied as needed Size of icons in menu items and raised buttons                                        | `IconSizes.small` Size of icons in flat/toolbar buttons and list items without subtitles                | `IconSizes.smallMedium` Size of icons in list items with subtitles                                            | `IconSizes.medium`

 ## Common layouts and responsiveness